Roumaysa Boualam

+Career

-In 2019, she won the gold medal in the women's flyweight event at the African Games held in Rabat, Morocco.
+In 2019, Boualam won the gold medal in the women's flyweight event at the African Games held in Rabat, Morocco.
+She defeated Yasmine Moutaqui of Morocco in her gold medal match.

-In 2020, she qualified at the African Olympic Qualification Tournament held in Diamniadio, Senegal to compete at the 2020 Summer Olympics in Tokyo, Japan.
+In 2020, Boualam qualified at the African Olympic Qualification Tournament held in Diamniadio, Senegal to compete at the 2020 Summer Olympics in Tokyo, Japan.
 She is the first female boxer from Algeria to represent her country at the Summer Olympics.
 She competed in the women's flyweight event.

+Boualam won the gold medal in her event at the 2022 African Amateur Boxing Championships held in Maputo, Mozambique.

+In 2024, Boualam won the gold medal in the women's 50 kg event at the 2023 African Games held in Accra, Ghana.